-As of March 31, 2016, Sunoco, Inc. is a defendant in five cases, including cases initiated by the States of New Jersey, Vermont, Pennsylvania, and two others by the Commonwealth of Puerto Rico with the more recent Puerto Rico action being a companion case alleging damages for additional sites beyond those at issue in the initial Puerto Rico action.
+As of June 30, 2016, Sunoco, Inc. is a defendant in five cases, including cases initiated by the States of New Jersey, Vermont, Pennsylvania, and two others by the Commonwealth of Puerto Rico with the more recent Puerto Rico action being a companion case alleging damages for additional sites beyond those at issue in the initial Puerto Rico action.
 Four of these cases are venued in a multidistrict litigation proceeding in a New York federal court.
 The New Jersey, Puerto Rico, Vermont, and Pennsylvania cases assert natural resource damage claims.

 Fact discovery has concluded with respect to an initial set of 19 sites each that will be the subject of the first trial phase in the New Jersey case and the initial Puerto Rico case.
-Insufficient information has been developed about the plaintiffs' legal theories or the facts with respect to statewide natural resource damage claims to provide an analysis of the ultimate potential liability of Sunoco, Inc. in these matters.
+The initial set of 19 New Jersey trial sites are now pending before the United States District Judge for the District of New Jersey, the Hon.
+Freda L. Wolfson for the pre-trial and trial phases.
+Judge Wolfson then referred the case to United States Magistrate Judge for the District of New Jersey, the Hon.
+Lois H. Goodman.
+Judge Goodman conducted a status conference with all of the parties and inquired whether the parties will engage in a global mediation and instructed the parties to exchange possible mediator names.
+Sunoco informed Judge Goodman it is open to participating in global settlement discussions in a global mediation forum.
+The remaining portion of the New Jersey case remains in the MDL.
 It is reasonably possible that a loss may be realized; however, we are unable to estimate the possible loss or range of loss in excess of amounts accrued.
 Management believes that an adverse determination with respect to one or more of the MTBE cases could have a significant impact on results of operations during the period in which any said adverse determination occurs, but does not believe that any such adverse determination would have a material adverse effect on the Partnership's consolidated financial position.